Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

 Recording and interpreting these numbers and the corresponding ratios is a vital tool in the beekeeper's flow of useful, actionable information.

-As well as the raw counts, the brood pattern can be educational.
-A strong queen will create a brood pattern with few gaps, although all will leave at least some.
+As well as the raw counts, the consistency of the brood pattern can be educational.
+A strong queen will create a brood pattern with few gaps, although all queens leave at least some.
 But a spotty brood pattern can be a sign of a weak queen.

 As you undertake each inspection, record your bee's mood.
 Bees react to all sorts of stimulus and it won't always be easy to identify the direct cause of an unexpected behavior.
-However, if you see aggressive behavior from bees that are normally docile, that is a clue you will want to investigate further, certainly if this spans multiple inspections.
+Aggressive behavior from normally docile bees is a clue you will want to investigate further, certainly if this spans multiple inspections.

 Since bees produce a food that we eat (honey), many jurisdictions require records to be kept of any medications administered to the colony.
 Beyond a potential legal requirement, recording this information - and the response within the colony - is vital information.